When attempting to tackle a small fire you need to make sure you select the correct fire extinguisher for the correct type of fire.

 Be careful when trying to tackle a fire caused by an electrical appliance; it is only safe to use on appliances that have been tested to 35kV and you need to be at least 1m away from the flame.

-When you are putting out a fire caused by a solid you can go ahead and point the nozzle above the fire; if the fire is a liquid point in front of the fire and let the cream flow over the flame.
+When you are putting out a fire of a solid you can go ahead and point the nozzle above the fire; if the fire is a liquid point in front of the fire and let the cream flow over the flame.

-The extinguisher is designed for electrical equipment but can also be used on flammable oil, paints and fats.
+You would normally use this extinguisher for electrical equipment but you can also use it on flammable oil, paints and fats.
 You need to be careful when using this extinguisher in a small space as it can deprive people of air.

 Once again do not use it on chip pan fires.
 The horn can also get very cold and ice can form on the horn if it isn’t frost-free; you don’t want your hand sticking to it.

-Wet chemical extinguishers are used for fires involving cooking oils and solids such as wood, cardboard and paper.
+You would use a wet chemical extinguisher for fires involving cooking oils and solids such as wood, cardboard and paper.
 The extinguisher releases a solution of potassium acetate that sprays a mist over the fire.
 The mist cools the fire and the salt from the potassium reacts with the oil which turns it into soap.
 When putting out a fire make sure you use the entire wet chemical to ensure the fire is out.
 When applying the chemical spray; administer the solution in circular movements over the fire carefully and slowly to avoid any splashes.

-To learn more about Fire Safety, book online onto one of our open Fire Warden or Fire Awareness course dates.
-The course is available in Manchester, Liverpool, Wigan, Watford, Hull, Leeds, Sheffield and Derby.
+To learn more about Fire Safety, book online onto one of our open Fire Warden course dates.
+The course is available nationwide.